johanley/postscript-notes/README.md

 ## PS as a Programming Language
 * a special-purpose language for describing documents
-* plain text files; interpreted, not compiled
+* plain text files; interpreted, not compiled; garbage collection
 * minimalist syntax
 * no reserved words!
 You can re-define the behaviour of built-in operators
 * **post-fix syntax** is used, with the params coming before the operator/procedure
 * **code is data and data is code** is central to the language: anonymous procedures are passed around as data
 * types: boolean, integer, real, name (their word for an identifier)
-* data structures: strings, dictionaries, and arrays (nestable)
+* data structures: dictionaries, arrays, strings (nestable)
 * strings can contain binary data! **there's no 'character' data type as such**
 * strings are arrays of numbers in the range 0..255 (a character's number is determined by an *encoding*)
 * a procedure is an executable array of strings (tokens in the language)
-* it has next to nothing for implementing modularity (the `run` operator includes one PS file in another)
+* it has a dynamic namespace, implemented by the dictionay stack
-* (I think a namespace can be emulated by using a ProcSet resource, but I've never done that)
+* it doesn't seem to have much for implementing modularity (the `run` operator includes one PS file in another)
 * the programmer writes **procedures**, but the system has built-in **operators** (385 of them in Language Level 3).
 In your code, operators and procedures are used in the exact same way.
 * PS makes liberal use of **stacks and dictionaries**